TimSusa/cliptor/README.md

   <img width="250" src="./docs/cliptor-logo.svg">
 </p>

-# cliptor
+# Cliptor

-The app is supposed to just start a couple of samples via buttons.
-For example you could add, start and stop a sample "hooray" and a sample "applause".
-However, start the app, add your clips, drag and drop your files to the clips and you can start looping.
+This app is supposed to just start a couple of samples via buttons.
+For example you could add, start and stop a sample "hooray" and a sample "applause" or even start whole tracks.
+However, start the app, add your clips, drag and drop your files to the clips and you can start mixing and looping.

 Note: You better install the app on your OS to have all features available.